Deadwood Wall Rock Climbing

 This southeast-facing, single pitch wall has numerous sustained 5.8 - 5.9 cracks.
 The quality of the rock is very solid in most places, though the wall is still exfoliating due to the greenness of the routes and loose blocks do exist.
 The routes range from beautiful fingers and hands in corners to burly, wide cracks.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Deadwood Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Deadwood Wall:

 Featured Route For Deadwood Wall

 Climb and Punishment 5.8 5b 16 VI- 15 HVS 4c California

 : ... : Deadwood Wall